Early Years Foundation Stage at Denfield Park

 Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
 In planning and guiding children’s activities, we reflect on the different ways that children learn and reflect these in our practice.
 Each area of learning and development will be implemented through planned, purposeful play and through a mixture of adult- led and child- initiated activity.
 Play is essential for children’s development, building their confidence as they learn to explore, to think about problems, and to relate to others.
 Practitioners will respond to each child’s emerging needs and interests, guiding their development through warm positive interaction.
 As children grow older, and their development allows, it is expected that the balance will gradually shift towards, more activities led by adults, to help children prepare for more formal learning, ready for Year 1.
 The stages children progress through are called ‘Early Years Outcomes’ and they identify the knowledge, skills, understanding and attitudes that the children will need if they are to achieve the ‘Early Learning Goals’ by the end of the EYFS.

 At Denfield children’s progress is recorded through the use of carefully planned activities, observations and photographic evidence.
 These are collated into an individual 'Learning Journal' for each child and regularly shared with parents throughout their time in Nursery or Reception.
 This includes achievements from home as well as at school.

 In the final term of Reception, each child’s level of development must be assessed against the Early Learning Goals.
-Practitioners must indicate whether children are meeting expected levels of development, or if they are exceeding expected levels, or not yet reaching expected levels (‘emerging’).
+Practitioners must indicate whether children are meeting expected levels of development.

 If you have any questions please speak with your child's teacher or the EYFS leader.